Natu-ja/cook/README.md

 > [!WARNING]
 > Some tokenizers (e.g., LLaMA 2) tokenize sequences in ways that differ from the usual methods.
 As a result, the provided code may not work correctly for training.

+For more details, please refer to [this website](https://huggingface.co/docs/trl/sft_trainer#using-tokenids-directly-for-responsetemplate).

 > [!TIP]
 > To resolve this issue, please use the following code.